Skip to Content

 Frank O’Bannon Grant

-Frank O’Bannon Grant, formerly known as the Indiana Higher Education Grant, is designed to provide access for needy Indiana students to attend eligible postsecondary institutions.
+Frank O’Bannon Grant, formerly known as the Indiana Higher Education Grant, Indiana’s primary need-based program for in-state students attending in-state colleges.

-To qualify for this grant, you must submit a valid FAFSA by April 15 of the academic year preceding the academic year you plan to enroll.
+To be considered for this grant, you must submit a valid FAFSA by April 15 of the year preceding the academic year in which you plan to enroll.

 Adult Student Grant